projf/projf-explore/README.md

 # Project F - FPGA Development

 Project F is a little oasis where you can quench your thirst for FPGA knowledge and find accessible, [open-source](LICENSE) designs to learn from and build on.
-Our projects include the _Verilog Library_, _FPGA Graphics_, and _FPGA Maths_ tutorial series.
+Our projects include _FPGA Graphics_, _FPGA Maths_, and the _Verilog Library_.

-The [Project F website](https://projectf.io) features fifty blog posts on a wide range of FPGA and Verilog topics.
+The [Project F website](https://projectf.io) features over fifty blog posts covering FPGAs, Verilog, and RISC-V.

 Follow @WillFlux on [Mastodon](https://mastodon.social/@WillFlux) or [X](https://x.com/WillFlux).
 Join the [Project F Discussions](https://github.com/projf/projf-explore/discussions) and [1BitSquared Discord](https://discord.gg/cf869yDbXf).

 ![](doc/img/fpga-ad-astra-banner.png?raw=true "")

-## Verilog Library

-The Project F Library includes handy Verilog designs for everyone.
-From framebuffers and video output to division and square root, rom and ram, and even circle drawing.
-You can freely build on these [MIT licensed](../../LICENSE) designs.

-Visit the [Library](lib/) for the Verilog designs or get an overview from the [Verilog Library blog post](https://projectf.io/verilog-lib/).

 ## FPGA Graphics

 In this series, we learn about graphics at the hardware level and get a feel for the power of FPGAs.
 We'll learn how screens work, play Pong, create starfields and sprites, paint Michelangelo's David, draw lines and triangles, and animate characters and shapes.
 Along the way, you'll experience a range of designs and techniques, from memory and finite state machines to crossing clock domains and translating C algorithms into Verilog.
+I recently started adding Lattice ECP5 support to this series.

 ![](doc/img/fpga-graphics-banner.png?raw=true "")